 I hope the next few pages will give you a chuckle and maybe bring back some memories if you are old enough.
-Don’t forget, if you have any of your own memories to share, you can go to my East End Forum and tell us about them.
 I’ll start below with one of the most memorable occasions of my generation, the coronation of Queen Elizabeth II.
-The other most memorable occasion was winning the World Cup in 1966 with three of West Ham's players in the team!
+The other most memorable occasion was England winning the football World Cup in 1966 with three of West Ham's players in the team!

-Although the second world war had come to an end in 1945 (which my pals and I did not know too much about at this time) there were still bomb sites and derelict houses everywhere in Bethnal Green.
+Although the second world war had come to an end in 1945 there were still bomb sites and derelict houses everywhere in Bethnal Green.
 These we made our playgrounds, hideouts, gang headquarters, and meeting points.
 They all had an order of preference depending on what we had chosen to do or what we wanted to be at the time.
 Cowboys, spacemen, Tarzan, or whatever the current mood was.
 Where I lived we had such a choice of places to go on our adventures that we never ever got bored.

 In one way I suppose it's just as well that today's children don't face the playtime dangers that we did, because when I look back at some of the things we got up to I wonder how any of us survived!